 - Bone fractures

-Workers who are seriously injured by tool malfunctions or mishaps will face medical expenses, loss of work, and perhaps therapy and rehabilitation costs.
-They may have ongoing expenses for assistive devices, such as wheelchairs or prosthetics.
+Workers who are seriously injured by tool malfunctions or mishaps will face medical expenses, loss of work, and perhaps therapy and rehabilitation costs all as a result of a possibly permanent and disabling injury.
+They may have ongoing expenses for assisting devices, such as wheelchairs or prosthetics.
 There are psychological factors to consider, and the injured worker and/or family members may require counseling to deal with the profound changes in their life and lifestyle.

-Money to pay for the losses and ongoing expenses caused by a construction tool accident in New Jersey or New York may be available through a legal claim against the injured worker’s employer or other responsible party at the worksite, or the tool manufacturer or seller.
+Money to pay for the losses and ongoing expenses caused by a construction tool accident in New Jersey or New York may be available through a legal claim against the injured worker’s employer or other responsible party at the work-site, or the tool manufacturer or seller.
 It is important to talk to the lawyers at the Ginarte law firm to find out what your case could involve.
-We work with a team of construction site experts, engineers and site investigators to discover what the cause of the worker’s injury was and to determine whether related suits may exist.
-We also work with doctors, surgeons, physical therapists and hospitals to provide proper medical recovery for the injured worker.
+We work with a team of construction site experts, engineers, and site investigators to discover what the cause of the worker’s injury was and to determine whether the basis for a related suit exists.
+We also work with doctors, surgeons, physical therapists, and hospitals to insure that the injured worker receives the necessary care/treatment.

 Contact a NY / NJ Construction Tool Accident Attorney Today

-If you or a family member has suffered a workplace injury caused by a malfunction or improper use of a tool at a construction site, contact a New York or New Jersey construction tool accident attorney with the Ginarte law firm.
+If you, or a family member, have suffered a workplace injury caused by a malfunction or improper use of a tool at a construction site, contact a New York or New Jersey construction tool accident attorney with the Ginarte law firm.
 We have more than 150 years of combined experience with claims arising from workplace injuries.